-Drugs benefiting from an ATU are 100% covered by the health insurance.
+Drugs benefiting from an early access or compassionate access are 100% covered by the health insurance.
 They are supplied to the health establishment by the laboratory holding the exploitation rights, free of charge or in return for an indemnity the amount of which is freely determined by the laboratory.
-However, if appropriate, the laboratory would have to reimburse the difference between the price set for the sale of the ATUs and the commercial price to the health insurance.
+However, if appropriate, the laboratory would have to reimburse the difference between the price set for the sale of the early access and the commercial price to the health insurance.